-Take a look at the below picture:
+Take a look at the picture painted by the references below:

 The rising religious elite takes over not only the control from the old elite, but also the wealth – through prosecutions for tax evasion, through economic measures, discrimination, the old elite in such countries find themselves persecuted, impoverished and totally cast out.

-The most ironical is the state of the conservative elite – these people, normally seen in the conservative or religious spectrum in normal times, increasingly become marginalized and seen as ‘not religious enough’ due to increasingly radicalizing religious atmosphere.
+The most ironic is the state of the conservative elite – these people, normally seen in the conservative or religious spectrum in normal times, increasingly become marginalized and seen as ‘not religious enough’ due to increasingly radicalizing religious atmosphere.
 If they do not comply and become more extremist, they are persecuted as well.

-Boehner couldn’t tolerate it.
+Boehner, the“extremist” couldn’t tolerate it.
 He couldn’t fit in.

 So, Sanders is indeed understating the danger.